 When forests have been destroyed there is often resignation, and the belief they cannot be recovered.
 However, recovery has been shown to be possible.
 Not only that, aforestation need not apply on a grand scale.
-A micro forest on a hundred square metres, a small manmade forest in an industrial wasteland are not some fevered wish, but the life long output of the world’s great experts in rapid forest regeneration: Akira Miyawaki and lately Shubhendu Sharma.
+Micro forests on a hundred square metres, manmade forest in an industrial wasteland, these ideas are not some fevered wish, but the life long output of the world’s great experts in rapid forest regeneration: Akira Miyawaki and lately Shubhendu Sharma.

 Many many years ago, before I was born, and I’m close to sixty now, a young Japanese botanist and ecologist observing different forest patterns in Japan began to evolve a method for restoring forests from industrial wasteland.
 His inheritance has grown and this knowledge has become widespread in the east, but in the west, the age old tenets of forestry which Miyawaki’s methods overturn, have remained dominant.
 The knowledge systems of Bill Mollison and Jeff Lawton are one of the few ways in which ecosystemic thinking has spread to the west.

 The way aforestation is usually done in the west is pretty sad.
 Just planting trees is not enough.
 There is so much desire and passion but you have to understand relationships of size, distance, number and chemistry in the tree plantings.
 It is the ecosystemic method that makes the difference between success and failure in the regeneration of forests.

 It is not alone the tiny size needed (100 square meters) or the place (Industrial wasteland) which makes ecosystemic aforestation so spectacular, but the time (ten to thirty years) to recovery.
 They are able to regenerate to trees of substantial height in ten years, and forests of rich, dense and protective pioneer forest in thirty years, whereas a naturally regenerating forest can take 200 years in a temperate climate like Japan’s and up to 500 years in the tropics.